 Where to find home buying help in South Carolina

-All the organizations we’ve listed above should provide advice freely to any first–time home buyer in the state of South Carolina or in their local areas.
+All the organizations we’ve listed above should provide free advice to any first-time home buyer in the state of South Carolina or in their local areas.

 In addition to our selection, the U.S. Department of Housing and Urban Development (HUD) provides a list of statewide resources: